a11ywatch/crawler/README.md

 ### Features

-`jemalloc` - use jemalloc memory allocator (default disabled).
+1. `jemalloc` - use jemalloc memory allocator (default disabled).
-`regex` - use the regex crate for blacklist urls validation.
+1. `regex` - use the regex crate for blacklist urls validation.
-`ua_generator` - use the ua_generator crate to spoof random user agent.
+1. `ua_generator` - use the ua_generator crate to spoof random user agent.
+1. `smart` - use smart mode to run HTTP request first and chrome when JS is needed.
+1. `chrome`: Enables chrome headless rendering, use the env var `CHROME_URL` to connect remotely.

 ## About